JGreatorex/Portfolio/README.md

 # Portfolio
-Jamie Greatorex's web portfilio // jgreatorex.co.uk
+Jamie Greatorex's web portfolio // jgreatorex.co.uk

 If this wish to use this you are more than welcome to download the sourcecode.
 I only asked that I am referenced for the work using the following: